VayenDev/Auth/README.md

 * **Session Management:** Creating and validating highly secure session tokens.
 * **Session Security:** Signing session IDs using **HMAC SHA-256** with a per-session key.
 * **Database Integration:** Integrating with a **PostgreSQL** database to persist account and session data.
-* **High Performance:** Utilizing **Ristretto** for high-throughput in-memory caching of sessions and accounts.
+* **High Performance:** Utilizing **Kache** for high-throughput in-memory caching of sessions and accounts.

 It is ideal for applications that need a centralized, high-performance, and secure endpoint for all authentication and session verification.

 -----